 Then he actually took a few minutes to state clearly that he believed everyone should be allowed to dance the role(s) of their choice, regardless of gender.
 Something like: “OK, in the past it needed to be the man as the leader and the woman as the follower.
 But we are moving forward.
 We are here to dance and have fun, it doesn’t matter if you are a guy or a girl or neither.”

-So after class I asked Bruno if he would be willing to do an interview sometime about the changing gender roles in the zouk dance community.
+So, after the class, I asked Bruno if he would be willing to do an interview sometime about the changing gender roles in the zouk dance community.
 I wasn’t prepared for him to say, “Sure, let’s do it after my private lessons this afternoon.”

 I had nothing with me – not my usual laptop, not even a paper and pencil.
 And I was definitely staying too far away to go get my computer and come back in time.